The bFan®

 When blood sugar falls, the brain treats it like an emergency.
 The body releases stress hormones, especially epinephrine, which many people know as adrenaline.
 That hormone helps raise glucose, but it also causes classic low blood sugar symptoms, sweating, tremor, palpitations, anxiety, and that sudden sense that something is wrong.

-Sweat glands respond to this surge in sympathetic nervous system activity.
+Sweat glands respond to this surge in sympathetic nervous system activity, often leading to excessive sweating, similar to that experienced in secondary hyperhidrosis.
 So even though your room may not be hot, your body can start sweating hard.
 That’s why hypoglycemic sweating often feels different from simple overheating.
 People often describe it as cold sweat, clammy sweat, or waking up drenched even when the bedroom itself feels cool.

-Sleep changes the picture.
+Sleep changes the picture, and sleep disturbances can further complicate the detection and management of hypoglycemia during the night.
 During deeper stages of sleep, the normal counter response to falling glucose can be weaker.
 That can make nighttime hypoglycemia more prolonged and harder to notice.
 In plain language, your body may not sound the alarm as loudly at 2 a.m. as it would at 2 p.m.

 Long standing diabetes can make that worse.
 Repeated lows may blunt the adrenaline response over time.
-Autonomic neuropathy can also change sweating patterns.
+Autonomic neuropathy, often associated with diabetic neuropathy, can also change sweating patterns.
 Some people sweat less than expected during a low.
-Others have odd sweating patterns, like heavy sweating on the chest, face, or trunk.
+Others have odd sweating patterns, like heavy sweating on the chest, face, or trunk, or experience gustatory sweating after consuming certain foods.
 So the signal can be messy.

 Diabetes treatment factors that raise the risk of overnight lows